pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

 # Pause Sync of a TiDB Cluster in Kubernetes

-This document introduce how to pause sync of a TiDB cluster in Kubernetes using the configuration file.
+This document introduce how to pause sync of a TiDB cluster in Kubernetes with configuration.

 ## What is sync in TiDB Operator

-In TiDB Operator, a non-terminating control loop (controller) regulates the state of the TiDB cluster in Kubernetes.
+In TiDB Operator, controller regulates the state of the TiDB cluster in Kubernetes.
 The controller constantly compares the desired state recorded in the `TidbCluster` object with the actual state of the TiDB cluster.
 This process is referred to as **sync** generally.
 For more details, refer to [TiDB Operator Architecture](architecture.md).

 ## Use scenarios